Chris Benoit double-murder and suicide: Memorial and cremation

 A memorial for Nancy and Daniel took place in Daytona Beach, Florida, on July 14, 2007.
 Both were cremated and their ashes placed in starfish-shaped urns for Nancy's family.
 Benoit was also cremated, following a private memorial service in Ardrossan, Alberta, on August 6, 2007.
 The fate of his ashes has not been publicly disclosed.

 Possible motives

 Neuroscientist and former wrestler Christopher Nowinski argued that Benoit may have been suffering from repeated, untreated concussions throughout his life, ultimately leading to an unstable mental state.
 Nowinski stated that Benoit "was one of the only guys who would take a chair shot to the back of the head ... which is stupid."
 Tests conducted on Benoit's brain by Julian Bailes, the head of neurosurgery at West Virginia University (WVU), showed "Benoit's brain was so severely damaged it resembled the brain of an 85-year-old Alzheimer's patient."
-Bennet Omalu and others suggested that Benoit's brain was damaged enough that he likely would not have lived longer regardless of his actions.
+Bennet Omalu and others suggested that Benoit's brain was damaged enough that he likely would not have lived for more than a few more years at the time, regardless of his actions.